myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ## Using C++

 The Cayenne C++ library will give you everything you need to quickly get your board connected with Cayenne using MQTT and the C++ language.
-You can find this library, and the example code presented in this section, in our <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP" target="_blank">Cayenne C++ Github</a> repository.
+You can find this library and the example code presented in this section in our <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP" target="_blank">Cayenne C++ Github</a> repository.

-**NOTE:** There are many different ways to implement your project using the C++ library, in this section we’ll take you through one such example by discussing some technical details of writing code to support a Linux-based board.
+**NOTE:** There are many different ways to implement your project using the C++ library.
 The details of this section are written for a more advanced user who is looking for examples on how to extend one of the Cayenne base libraries to support their board.
 You may also wish to also review the [mbed MQTT Library](#bring-your-own-thing-api-using-mbed-mqtt) example which provides additional specifics by implementing some of the concepts provided here with specific hardware.

 **Example: using the library**

 In this section we will walk through setting up and connecting a [Raspberry Pi 3 Model B](#supported-hardware-single-board-computers-raspberry-pi-model-b) to Cayenne using MQTT.
 Since this is a Raspberry Pi device that uses the Linux OS, we will make use of a Linux-based compiler.
-We will cover topics related to extending the Embedded C library to support our board on Linux.
+We will cover topics related to extending the C++ library to support our board on Linux.
 After covering supporting and connecting our board to our Cayenne dashboard, we will demonstrate sending example sensor data to our dashboard.
 Finally, we will examine code that handles reacting to a user changing the status of an example Light actuator widget on our dashboard.

 To accomplish this goal, we will cover the following topics: